Linguaskill

-Linguaskill is an online, multilevel test provided by Cambridge Assessment English.
+Linguaskill is a modular online multilevel test of English language proficiency provided by Cambridge Assessment English.
 It is used by higher education institutions and employers in order to assess the English language skills of students and employees.
-The test is modular so institutions and employers can choose the combination of language skills they want to assess.
+The test is modular so candidates, institutions, and employers can choose the combination of language skills they want to assess.

-The Linguaskill Reading and Listening module is a computer-adaptive test.
-The test finishes when a candidate has answered enough questions for Linguaskill to identify their level accurately.
-Answers are marked automatically to provide fast results.

 History

 The development of the first computer-assessment English language test by Cambridge Assessment English dates back to the early 1990s.

 The employment agency Manpower approached Cambridge Assessment English in 1994 with a request for a language proficiency test to be used to place staff in temporary employment.
 The test requirements were as follows: